DynamoDS/Dynamo/README.md

 - Copy/Paste fixes
 - Evaluate curve or edge no longer crashes Watch 3d
 - Better handling of escape characters in string nodes
+- Better handling of localized handling of comma and period decimal delimiters
+- Nodes using selection remember associations after save and reopen
+- List not first input is now index0

 New